manymoments/manymoments.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 author: Ittai Abraham
 ---

 David Chaum’s [dining cryptographer problem](https://en.wikipedia.org/wiki/Dining_cryptographers_problem) is a pioneering work on the foundations of privacy.
-It shows the amazing power of information theoretic secure multi party computation.
+It shows the amazing power of information-theoretic Secure Multi Party Computation.
 The [original paper](https://users.ece.cmu.edu/~adrian/731-sp04/readings/dcnets.html) from 1988 is super accessible and fun to read.
-Many systems in the last 20 years for anonymity and privacy preserving communication are based on the Dining Cryptographers problem.
+Many systems in the last 20 years for anonymity and privacy-preserving communication are based on the Dining Cryptographers problem.
 [Herbivore](https://www.cs.cornell.edu/people/egs/herbivore/documentation.html), [Dissent](https://dedis.cs.yale.edu/dissent/), [Riposte](https://arxiv.org/pdf/1503.06115.pdf), [Blinder](https://eprint.iacr.org/2020/248.pdf), and many others.

 Here is a modern version of the story:

 > $n$ cryptographers get together and decide to order dinner online.
-The delivery person arrives with the food and says that the bill was payed *anonymously* and promises that: *the payer is either one of the cryptographers or the [NSA](https://www.nsa.gov)*.
+The delivery person arrives with the food and says that the bill was paid *anonymously* and promises that: *the payer is either one of the cryptographers or the [NSA](https://www.nsa.gov)*.
-> The cryptographers want to respect the anonymity of the bill payer if it really is one of the cryptographers - but want to learn **one bit**: is the payer the NSA or one of the cryptographers?
+> The cryptographers want to respect the anonymity of the bill payer, if it is one of the cryptographers - but they do want to learn **one bit**: is the payer the NSA or one of the cryptographers?

-Importantly, in case its one of the cryptographers, they dont want to reveal who it is!
+Importantly, in case it's one of the cryptographers, they don't want to reveal who it is!

 Chaum’s protocol uses [additive secrete sharing](https://www1.cs.columbia.edu/~tal/4261/F19/secretsharingf19.pdf) which we will cover in later posts.
 Here we adapt Chaum’s protocol to use [polynomial secret sharing](https://decentralizedthoughts.github.io/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis/) of our previous post.